YusukeAkamatsu0925/Semi-MVBGM/README.md

 # data
 fMRI dataset is provided from Ref.
+[5] (https://github.com/KamitaniLab/GenericObjectDecoding).

-[5] (https://github.com/KamitaniLab/GenericObjectDecoding,Copyright:CC BY 4.0 https://creativecommons.org/licenses/by/4.0/).
+Copyright : CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)

 [5] T. Horikawa and Y. Kamitani, “Generic decoding of seen and imagined objects using hierarchical visual features,” Nature Commun., vol. 8, no. 15037, pp. 1–15, 2017.

-Copyright : CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)

 - candidate_name.txt : category names of candidates (10,000 candidates, top 50 categories are 50 test categories)
 - test_images : images of the original 50 test categories